Drift Oxygen Drift Boards 2021 Review by The Good Ride

 You pay 1/3rd the price of most entry level to moderately priced

 * Weight & Uphill Travel

 The uphill travel of the Drift Boards Oxygen is unbelievably easier than splitboards in most situations.
+Mainly its because you only have around 2.8lbs on your feet vs. 6 + plus for most split set ups when you include skins, boards, bindings, mounts and screws.
+Even the lightest split set ups are in the 5.5 lb range.
+For example my Cardiff Powgoda Pro-Carbon Split is 5.6lbs with Spark R&D Arc bindings mounted.
 It just feels soo much lighter.
 I have taken a split up and then took a solid with Drift Boards Oxygen right after.
 With the split its much heavier.
 I felt like two Hobbits were dry humping my legs on the way up on the split.
 Even the lighter ones.
 Then I get on the Drift Boards Oxygen’s and its massively lighter.

 If you haven’t split boarded before this might take some getting used to as it’s nothing like snowshoeing.
 Some things to remember when just starting out.

 - Don’t step but slide with your toes leading the way.
 The Drift Boards shouldn’t leave the ground.